aryanverma2506/Chat-Wave/README.md

-# Web App with React.js Frontend and TypeScript Backend
+# Web App with React.js Frontend and Node.js Backend

 This repository contains a web application with a frontend built using React.js and a backend built using Node.js.
 Below are the instructions on how to install, deploy, run, and use the web app.